CurlyWurly-1/Chatbot/README.md

    - pip3 install openai
    - pip3 install speechRecognition
    - pip3 install PyAudio
- - Be aware that the speech recognition part runs on youe desktop/laptop, so the speed of speech recogntion relies on how fast your device is.
+ - Be aware that the speech recognition part runs in your desktop/laptop, so the speed of speech recognition relies on how fast the CPU is.

 GPT3 INFO